nazomikan/require-without-cache/README.md

 by require.cache

-However, you may want to carry out the test without a problem if you use the `requireWithoutCache`.
+However, you may want to carry out the test without a problem if you use the `require-without-cache`.

 ## If using custom require